Gohonzon: Calligraphic meanings

 On the top row can be found the names of Shakyamuni Buddha and Prabhutaratna and the four leaders of the Bodhisattvas of the Earth.
-The names of deities believed to protect the Buddha land, called the Four Heavenly Kings (Bishamonten, Jikokuten, Kōmokuten, and Zōjōten), further occupy the four corners, and Sanskrit characters depicting Aizen Myō-ō and Fudō Myō-ō are situated along the left and right outer edges.
+The names of deities believed to protect the Buddha Land, called the Four Heavenly Kings (Bishamonten, Jikokuten, Kōmokuten, and Zōjōten), further occupy the four corners, and Sanskrit characters depicting Aizen Myō-ō and Fudō Myō-ō are situated along the left and right outer edges.
 Within this frame are the names of various Buddhas, bodhisattvas, historical and mythological figures in Buddhism, personages representing the ten realms, and deities drawn from Vedic, Chinese, and Japanese traditions are arranged hierarchically.
 Each of these names represents some aspect of the Buddha's enlightenment or an important Buddhist concept.

 History

 Research has documented that Nichiren inscribed 740 gohonzon.
 He began inscribing gohonzon immediately before and during his exile on Sado between late 1271 and early 1274.
 This follows the attempted and failed execution of him at Tatsunokuchi Beach in 1271.
 In various letters he referred to this event as his "casting off the transient and revealing the true" (hoshaku-kempon), at which time he claimed to have discarded his transient status and revealed his essential identity as the Buddha of the Latter Day of the Law.
-According to Ikeda, Nichiren's intent in manifesting the gohonzon was to allow people to connect directly with the Law so they, too, could discard the transient and reveal their essential enlightened selves.
+According to Ikeda, Nichiren's intent in manifesting the gohonzon was to allow people to connect directly with the Dharma so they, too, could discard the transient and reveal their essential enlightened selves.